 Without SPD, the BIOS (or user) must make assumptions about the DIMM's parameters.
 Many users have found that their system will not boot if they are using non-SPD SDRAM DIMMs.
 As SDRAM and DDR SDRAM DIMM's is running at very fast clock speed and there is less room for error.
-An incorrect BIOS assumption about an SDRAM and DDR SDRAM DIMM's parameters can have serious consequences (e.g., failure to boot or fatal exception errors).
+An incorrect BIOS assumption about an SDRAM and DDR SDRAM DIMM's parameters can have serious consequences (e.g. failure to boot or fatal exception errors).

-DRAM Timing:
+DRAM Timing Selectable:

-Two options are available: By SPD or Manual.
-The default setting is Manual.
+Four options are available: Manual → By SPD → Turbo → Ultra.
+The default setting is By SPD.
 When set to "By SPD", the BIOS will read the DRAM module SPD data and automatically set to the values stored in it.
 If you set to "Manual", the following five items will be available to let you make adjustments.

-DRAM CAS Latency:
+CAS Latency Time:

-Two options are available: 2.5 and 2.
+Four options are available: $1.5 \Rightarrow 2 \Rightarrow 2.5 \Rightarrow 3$ .
 The default setting is 2.5.
 You can select SDRAM CAS (Column Address Strobe) latency time according your SDRAM specification.

-Bank Interleave:
+■ Bank Interleave: